rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/getter-and-setter.md

 Getters are expected to take no arguments other than `&self` and return the field's type.
 Setters are expected to take one argument other than `&mut self` (or `&self`) and return no values.

+Static getters and setters respectively take no arguments and just the field's type.

 The name for a `getter` is by default inferred from the function name it's attached to.
 The default name for a `setter` is the function's name minus the